Key takeaways:

 Your investment of after-tax income in a mutual fund in your Tax-Free Savings Account (TFSA) will grow on a tax-free basis and can be withdrawn tax free.

 Investment income generated by mutual funds held in a non-registered account, however, will be subject to tax.
-The amount of tax varies depending on the type of investment income.
+The amount of tax depends on the type of investment income.
 Generally, the income mutual fund generate will be taxed as one or more of the following income types:

-• Dividend income.
-If the mutual fund you're investing in holds stocks that pay out dividends (this is only the case if they are from Canadian corporations), the money you earn is taxed as dividend income.
+- Dividend income.
+If the mutual fund you're investing in holds stocks that pay out dividends (this is only the case if they're from Canadian corporations), the money you earn is taxed as dividend income.

 Each type of income generated requires a different tax treatment.
 Taxes can get confusing, so it's always a good idea to talk with your accountant about the potential consequences of distributions from your mutual fund investments.

-The fees you incur when investing in a mutual fund help cover the cost of managing the fund and will vary depending on the mutual fund you select.
-It's important to understand what fees you'll pay, as these fees effectively impact the return you'll get from your investment.
+The fees you incur when investing in a mutual fund help cover the cost of managing the fund and will vary depending on which fund you select.
+It's essential to understand what fees you'll pay, as these fees effectively impact the return you'll get from your investment.

 Did you know?